 It’s almost guaranteed that if you mention training to someone, the first idea that comes to mind is sitting down and watching a 20-minute video exercise with a short test at the end, and failing this test might mean you have to retake the test again and perhaps have to rewatch the content too.
 With this in mind, it’s no surprise that the perceptions of training don’t stir excitement in the average person.

-Training doesn’t have to be boring; by introducing engaging, interactive, and informative material that is directly relevant and applicable to the topics being seen by developers, you can create a culture of “looking for training” rather than away from it.
-Training that engages developers and team members should be interactive and relevant to be immediately useful to whatever project is being worked on; it should be informative and also help to address a relatable problem rather than being abstract and forgettable.
+Training doesn’t have to be boring; by introducing engaging, interactive, and informative material that is directly relevant and applicable to the topics being seen by developers, you can create a culture of “looking for training” rather than turning away from it.
+Training that engages developers and team members should be interactive and relevant to be immediately useful to whatever project is being worked on; it should be implemented in such a fashion to be actionable and scalable for development teams.

 This might include: